thatericchen/sustainable-commute-finder/README.md

   - Windows can run
     - ./mvnw.cmd clean install
   - These are the packages the maven builds into a JAR file in the target directory which we will use to deploy onto GCP.

-- Deploy to GCP
+Deploy to GCP
-  - Run gcloud -v to make sure the Google Cloud CLI is installed
+- Run `gcloud -v` to make sure the Google Cloud CLI is installed.
-  - Run gcloud init to initialize google cloud.
+- Run `gcloud init` to initialize google cloud.
-  - Make sure to choose the default configuration
+- Make sure to choose the default configuration.
-  - You will then be prompted to login with your email.
-(Make sure to use the email that has billing set up with the credits provided)
+- You will then be prompted to login with your email (make sure to use the email that has billing set up with the credits provided).

 #### Database Setup
 - MongoDB
   - Set the url to the MongoDB in environment variable, and we set this auto_create_database connect with GCP, and set up the authentication with GCP, then create a admin role, and we get this url:`spring.data.mongodb.uri=mongodb+srv://adminUser:yourSecurePassword@127.0.0.1:27017/accounts`, replacing `<adminUser>`, `<yourSecurePassword>`, and `<127.0.0.1:27017>` with your IP range.
 - Once successfully deployed, there will be a URL in the console to take you to where the project is deployed.
 - If not, run：
   - gcloud app browse